 For details about Citrix SSO, see Citrix Gateway clients.

 A Mobile Application Management (MAM) SDK is available to replace areas of MDX functionality that aren’t covered by iOS and Android platforms.

-The MDX wrapping technology reaches end of life (EOL) in March 2022 and the cloud-based MDX service in September 2021.
+The MDX wrapping technology reaches end of life (EOL) in July 2023.
 To continue managing your enterprise applications, you must incorporate the MAM SDK.

 The MAM SDK is available for download when you sign on to Citrix downloads.

 The MDX Toolkit adds the following information to the apps:

 - The code required to support mobile app management tasks, such as provisioning, custom authentication, per-app revocation, data containment policies, data encryption, and per-app virtual private networking

 - Signed security certificates

 - Policy information and other Endpoint Management settings